JStateson/BoincLogAnalyzer/README.md

 Things to be done

-1 - Add filter such as plot only work unit names containing a phrase ie: "test"
+1 - Allow more complex filtering such as "A" or "B" or ...
+"Z"

 2 - Want to show idle time where the log stopped and restarted